rkalis/truffle-plugin-verify/README.md

 ### Constructor arguments override (Optional)

 You can additionally provide an explicit constructor arguments for the contract using the `--forceConstructorArgs` option.
-This is useful if the contract was created by another contract rather an EOA, because truffle-plugin-verify cannot automatically retrieve constructor arguments in these cases.
+This is useful if the contract was created by another contract rather than an EOA, because truffle-plugin-verify cannot automatically retrieve constructor arguments in these cases.
 Note that the value needs to be prefixed with `string:` (e.g. `--forceConstructorArgs string:0000`).

 ```
 truffle run verify MetaCoin --forceConstructorArgs string:0000000000000000000000000cb966d6a7702a4eff64009502653e302b3ec365 --network goerli